Keksoj/school_algos/sorting_algorithms/README.md

 # sorting algorithms

 The usual drill.
-A test function tests each different algorithm and write CSV data into files.
+A benchmark function tests each different algorithm and write CSV data into files.
 For nice graphs.

+    python main.py